'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 When people talk about the uptick of threats that the Secret Service would report, so much of that was because of the advent of Facebook and Twitter.
 It was easier to make the threats for people to count.

 So when we were first getting started, none of us wanted to ever put anyone at unnecessary risk. ...
-But for us, there were a lot of grand ideas that people had, one of them was having him do an event on the Triborough Bridge [in New York] and I knew that there was no way on earth that the Secret Service was going to allow that. ...
+But for us, there were a lot of grand ideas that people had; one of them was having him do an event on the Triborough Bridge [in New York] and I knew that there was no way on earth that the Secret Service was going to allow that. ...
 It's just such a different world.
 Technology is so different.
-You can detonate a bomb with a cellphone, we know that now.
+You can detonate a bomb with a cellphone; we know that now.

 On knowing that it was time to leave her job